SQL Serverlink

 Column-based databases are optimized for performing analytical queries on large volumes of data at speeds far exceeding those of SQL Server.
 While these databases are not good for high-frequency transactional applications, they are highly efficient in data storage.
 They permit more data compression (10x-100x) than row-based databases, which makes them a cost-effective way to store and access data for analytical purposes.

-Fivetran offers the following solutions for replicating data from your Oracle source database:
+Fivetran offers the following solutions for replicating data from your SQL Server source database:

 - Fivetran native connector